 In recent years, the drug-compounding industry has embraced United States laws, mandates, and regulatory requirements to ensure reliable, safe, and cost-effective medications to physicians and their patients.
-The Food and Drug Administration (FDA) has mandated two designations for compounding pharmacies that serve to balance patient-specific needs with the increasing demand for high-quality compounded drugs.
-These specialized pharmacies are categorized as either 503A or 503B facilities.
-This article provides a review of important similarities and differences; which will allow hospital systems, ambulatory care centers, and other health care organizations to make informed decisions in the interest of patient safety, medication effectiveness, and consumer satisfaction.
+The Food and Drug Administration (FDA) has mandated two designations for pharmaceutical compounders that serve to balance patient-specific needs with the increasing demand for high-quality compounded drugs.
+These specialized entities are categorized as either 503A compounding pharmacies or 503B outsourcing facilities.
+This article provides a review of important similarities and differences; which will allow hospital systems, ambulatory care centers, and other healthcare organizations to make informed decisions in the interest of patient safety, medication effectiveness, and consumer satisfaction.

 Why Compounding?
 According to the United States Pharmacopoeia (USP), "Millions of medications are compounded each year in the US to meet the unique needs of patients.
 Compounding provides access to medication for patients who may not be able to use commercially available formulations due to dosing requirements, allergies, or rare diseases." (paragraph 1).
 Vulnerable populations such as senior citizens and children may also benefit from slightly altered preparations.
 Thus, compounding facilities offer multiple personalized options for the unique needs of a diverse patient population.

 A major element of excellent pharmacy practice has long been the "art and science" of compounding medicines to meet the unique needs of patients.
 Advances in pharmaceutical research have in turn led to increased consumer demand for these specialized drug products.

 In recent decades, the drug compounding sectors have been tasked with scaling up production while still assuring access, effectiveness, and most important, safety.
 As traditional compounders struggled to keep up with demand, incidences of contamination and serious patient illness (sometimes fatal) increased.
 [4,5]